pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 ```

 !!! info
-    If using this you need to ensure the concourse worker can talk to credhub so depending
+    If using this you need to ensure the concourse worker can talk to credhub.
-    on how you deployed credhub and/or worker this may or may not be possible.
+    Depending on how you deployed credhub and/or the worker,
+    this may not be possible.
+    Using credhub-interpolate inverts control;
-    This inverts control that now workers need to access credhub vs
+    now workers need to access Credhub.
+    With `prepare-tasks-with-secrets` and other uses of Concourse's native integration,
-    default is atc injects secrets and passes them to the worker.
+    the ATC retrieves secrets from Credhub and passes them to the worker.

 ## Defining Multiline Certificates and Keys in Config Files
 There are three ways to include certificates in the yaml files that are used by Platform Automation tasks.